PieKing1215/dr-extract-rs/README.md

 While this is neat and all, this is a *library*, not just a tool for dumping to files.

-I want this library to be very controllable: you should be able to tell it exactly what to load and when to do it.<br>This goal is a WIP: currently you control when to parse each individual chunk, and when to load assets (ie. image/audio data) for individual chunks that have assets (currently TXTR, SPRT, SOND, FONT; eventually more?).
-For sprites and sounds, you can also choose to load the image/audio data for only certain sprites/sounds (by name).
+I want this library to be very controllable: you should be able to tell it exactly what to load and when to do it.<br>This goal is a WIP: currently you control when to parse each individual chunk, and when to load assets (ie. image/audio data) for individual chunks that have assets (currently TXTR, SPRT, SOND, FONT, BGND; eventually more?).
+For sprites, sounds, and backgrounds/tilesets, you can also choose to load the image/audio data for only certain sprites/sounds/tilesets (by name).

 After a chunk is parsed, you can access the parsed data as a pretty simple set of structs.

-When you load the assets for TXTR/SPRT/FONT, the texture(s) are loaded into memory as `image::DynamicImage` from the [image crate](https://github.com/image-rs/image), and can be used by your program.
+When you load the assets for TXTR/SPRT/FONT/BGND, the texture(s) are loaded into memory as `image::DynamicImage` from the [image crate](https://github.com/image-rs/image), and can be used by your program.

 When you load the assets for SOND/AUDO, the audio data is loaded into memory as a `Vec<u8>` if the audio is embedded in the data.win, otherwise you can use the sound's `file` field to locate the external file.
 The `Vec<u8>` is the raw file data for the embedded file, so you can literally just dump the bytes directly to an .ogg file, or you can use a library to parse the audio in-memory.